Locations:

 Calcitonin’s main job is to lower calcium levels in your blood (not your bones).
 It does this in two main ways:

-• Calcitonin inhibits (blocks) the activity of osteoclasts, which are cells that break down bone.
-When osteoclasts break down your bone, the calcium from your bone is released into your bloodstream.
-Therefore, the temporary blocking of osteoclasts by calcitonin reduces the amount of calcium that enters your blood.
+• Calcitonin blocks the activity of osteoclasts, which are cells that break down bone.
+When osteoclasts break down your bone, the calcium from your bone goes into your bloodstream.
+The temporary blocking of osteoclasts by calcitonin reduces the amount of calcium that enters your blood.

-• Calcitonin can decrease the amount of calcium that your kidneys reabsorb and release back into your bloodstream, thus causing lower blood calcium levels.
+• Calcitonin can decrease the amount of calcium your kidneys reabsorb and release back into your bloodstream.
+This causes lower blood calcium levels.

 What stimulates calcitonin release?